Clickcease

 Most law firms tell you they know the local courts.
 We prove it.
 Varghese Summersett conducted an extensive analysis of 52,320 bonds set in Tarrant County from January through December 2025 to understand exactly how magistrates handle different offenses.
 This research helps us advise clients accurately about what to expect and how to prepare.

 Across all 52,320 cases, the average bond in Tarrant County was $8,790.72, but that number can be misleading.
 The median bond was just $1,500, and the most commonly set bond amount was $500.
-This means while serious felonies drive up the average, most people arrested in Tarrant County face bonds they can reasonably post.
+While serious felonies drive up the average, most people arrested in Tarrant County face bonds they can reasonably post.
+Expand any offense category below for a full breakdown.

 Drug charges account for the largest category of arrests in Tarrant County, with 11,629 cases in our dataset.
 The most common drug offense is possession of marijuana under 2 ounces (3,153 cases), where the typical bond is just $500 and the average is $622.
 Possession of a controlled substance (penalty group 1, under 1 gram) accounts for 2,496 cases with bonds typically set at $1,500.
 As quantities increase, so do bonds: possession of 4 to 200 grams of a penalty group 1 substance averages $20,105 with bonds commonly set at $10,000.